 Nov.
-18, 2009 5
+18, 2010 5

-8. Moras
+8. Consonant extrametricality

-In order to look at the next example, we need to introduce the mora (abbreviated μ), a unit of weight.
+Now let's see a more typical example.
+First we'll need to introduce the mora (abbreviated μ), a unit of weight.
 Weight is sort of an abstract version of duration.

 In most languages, short vowels have one mora and long vowels have two.
 In many languages, some or all coda consonants also get one.
 It's generally assumed (though see Topintzi 2008) that onsets don't contribute: